ShowGamesShowGames

 Death Toll: 14 players

-The Math: Position matters enormously.
+The Math That Haunts Me: Position matters enormously.
 Player 1 has roughly a 1 in 262,144 chance of surviving if guessing randomly.
-Each correct step by previous players improves the odds for those behind them.
-The glassmaker (Player 13) could identify tempered glass by its appearance, but the Front Man eliminated this advantage by turning off the lights.
+That's essentially zero.
+Each correct step by previous players improves odds for those behind.
+The glassmaker (Player 13) could identify tempered glass by its appearance—which I thought was such clever writing—but then the Front Man turned off the lights.
+Brutal.

 Play Glass Bridge